mhsantos/rlcp/docs/design.md

 ![architecture](../images/rlcp_architecture.png)

-When a user calls the CLI to run a command on the remote linux server the following sequence of operations happen:
+When a user calls the CLI to run a command on the remote Linux server the following sequence of operations happen:

 1. the CLI parses and validates the command
-1. the CLI calls the Client, which reads the TLS keys from local storage, formats the input arguments into the appropriate object and calls the operation on the server using gRPC
+1. the CLI calls the Client, which reads the TLS keys from local storage and adds the config to the transport credentials.
+It then formats the input arguments into the appropriate object and calls the operation on the server using gRPC.
 1. on the server side, the server opens a net listener and accepts requests from the client side using gRPC.
 When configuring gRPC, the server uses the keys from local storage.
-1. the Server starts the Execution Manager, which creates a Job Queue to store the commands to be executed.
-1. the Execution Manager also creates the Executors necessary to execute the jobs, controlling a pool of executors to guarantee that the server is not overwhelmed.
-1. when receiving a new command, the server validates on local storage if the appropriate permissions
-1. for a `run` command, the Server calls the Execution Manager to enqueue a command for execution.
-1. for the other commands, the Server returns the status or deletes the Job from the Storage.
+1. the server will then extract the user identification from the certificate CN authorize the request.
+Please look at the [Authorization](#authorization) section below for details.

 We expand on the details below.